particle-iot/docs/src/content/reference/datasheets/b-series/brn404x-certification.md

 ### Power

 #### USB PORT
 The USB port is the easiest way to power up the Boron.
 Please make sure that the USB port is able to provide at least 500mA.
-Power from the USB is regulated down to 3.3V by the on board Torex XC9258A step-down regulator.
+Power from the USB is regulated down to 3.3V by a step-down regulator.

 #### VUSB PIN
 The pin is internally connected to the VBUS of the USB port.
 The nominal output should be around 4.5 to 5 VDC when the device is plugged into the USB port and 0 when not connected to a USB source.
 You can use this pin to power peripherals that operate at such voltages.
 Do not exceed the current rating of the USB port, which is nominally rated to 500mA.